 - How to work with VB.Net

-The Excel book is recommended by many users and they have rated this book 4.5.
+The Excel book is recommended by many users, and they have rated this book 4.5.

-- By reading this book, your skills will be greater or broader than other users and you can very well understand all the Excel features.
+- By reading this book, your skills will be greater or broader than other users, and you can very well understand all the Excel features.

 - You will find that the instructions are logically designed in the form of sessions and lessons.
-It caters for self-learning and teaching period.
+It caters to self-learning and teaching period.
 Make sure that you must complete every single lesson each day.

-- The book is most preferred by the Excel teachers as it is designed in such a way that it teaches Excel not to look like reference books.
+- The book is most preferred by Excel teachers as it is designed in such a way that it teaches Excel not to look like reference books.
 It has the best methodology that clearly defines the objective of every learning session.